Taiwanese indigenous peoples: Parks, tourism, and commercialization

 The attractive tourist destination includes natural resources, infrastructure, customs and culture, as well as the characteristics of the local industry.
 Thus, the role of the local community in influencing the tourism development activities is clear.
 The essence of tourism in today's world is the development and delivery of travel and visitation experiences to a range of individuals and groups who wish to see, understand, and experience the nature of different destinations and the way people live, work, and enjoy life in those destinations.
 The attitude of local people towards tourists constitutes one of the elements of a destination's tourism value chain.

 The attraction is a tourist area's experience theme, however the main appeal is the formation of the fundamentals of the tourism image in the region [Kao, 1995].
 Attraction sources can be diverse, including the area's natural resources, economic activities, customs, development history, religion, outdoor recreation activities, events and other related resources.
 This way, the awareness of indigenous resources constitutes an attraction to tourists.
-The aboriginal culture is an important indicator of tourism products' attractiveness and a new type of economic sources.
+The indigenous culture is an important indicator of tourism products' attractiveness and a new type of economic sources.

 While there is an important need to link the economic, cultural, and ecological imperatives of development in the context of tourism enterprises, there is the key question of implementation and how the idea of sustainable tourism enterprises can be translated into reality: formulation of strategies and how they may be expected to interact with important aspects of indigenous culture.
 In addition to being locally directed and relevant, the planning process for the establishment of an ethno/ecotourism enterprise in an indigenous community should be strategic in nature.
 The use of a strategic planning process enables indigenous culture to be regarded as an important characteristic requiring careful consideration, rather than a feature to be exploited, or an incidental characteristic that is overshadowed by the natural features of the environment.